 Gross Profit.
-Gross profit was 10.2 million, a decrease of \$55.1 million or 84.4% from the prior year, and was primarily related to increased equipment costs, including an increase in depreciation as a result of the acquisitions completed in 2010, and to maintenance and repairs, mainly on dredging assets.
+Gross profit in 2011 was 10.2 million, a decrease of \$55.1 million or 84.4% from 2010, and was primarily related to increased equipment costs, including an increase in depreciation as a result of the acquisitions completed in 2010, and to maintenance and repairs, mainly on dredging assets.
 Gross profit was impacted additionally by underutilized equipment and to labor expense for crews idled when projects completed.
 We increased our estimates for liabilities related to self-insurance claims, particularly due to two non-fatal job related accidents in the year.
 Gross margin was 3.9% as compared with 18.5% in 2010.
 The variance between periods was due to the factors described above, to pricing pressure on projects in progress, and to the mix and scope of contracts in the current year as compared with the same period last year.
 As measured by cost, we self-performed approximately 86% of work during the period, as compared with a self-performance rate of 82% in 2010.

 Selling, General and Administrative Expense.
-As compared with the prior year, selling, general and administrative expenses ("SG&A") decreased approximately \$3.1 million or 9.6%, primarily related to cost containment measures put in place during the year, including the elimination of bonus expense (\$1.8 million), offset in part by higher costs related to our self-insured group medical plan (\$0.6 million).
+As compared with 2010 SG&A expenses decreased approximately \$3.1 million or 9.6%, primarily related to cost containment measures put in place during the year, including the elimination of bonus expense (\$1.8 million), offset in part by higher costs related to our self-insured group medical plan (\$0.6 million).
 In 2010, transaction costs related to the business acquisitions totaled \$1.7 million.